bothlab/maze-hardware/Maze Gates/info.md

-# TTL Controllable Gate
+# **TTL Controllable Gate**

-## 1. Description
+## **1. Description**

-The TTL Controllable Gate is designed to open and close a mechanical gate for use in rodent behaviour experiments, the gate can simply be operated from any controller that offers a TTL (Transistor-Transistor-Logic) or 3.3V logic output such as a single board computer (Raspberry Pie or Arduino for example) or any microprocessor or logic controller.
+The TTL Controllable Gate is designed to open and close a mechanical gate for use in rodent behaviour experiments, the gate can be simply operated from any controller that offers a TTL (Transistor-Transistor-Logic) or 3.3V logic output such as a single board computer (Raspberry Pie or Arduino for example) or any other microprocessor or logic controller.

 The unit requires a 9V power supply and a single logic control input and ground reference, a logic 1 (High) will cause the servo motor to open the gate and a logic 0 (Low) will cause the servo motor to close the gate.

 Due to the controllers ability to control any standard sized RC (Radio Controlled) servo the controller could be adapted for many different applications where a preset movement range is to be controlled by a single TTL input for example closing and opening a valve.
 The range of movement is set as a minimum and maximum number in the program of the microprocessor and must be set to the correct range of movement before operation.

+The PCB has been design to present many of the microchips inputs and ouputs onto pins, with some changes to the program many more servos could be controlled using this design.

-## 2. Parts List
+## **2. Parts List**

 |Part | Part Description  | Manufacturer | Part ID | Order URL |
 | ---- | ----------------- | ------------ | ------- | --------- |